 Urfa biber chili flakes from Turkey are an integral part of the flavor profile – you can buy them here.
 Genuine Capia peppers from Eastern Europe are also a needed flavor in this recipe – thankfully, you can purchase them from here.
 Genuine Turkish sumac (not the poison kind, I assure you!) adds a sour component and may be bought here.
 Smoked paprika is here.

-This is a truly delectable dish, my Citizens – please consider making this at your next weekend BBQ – it will be a huge hit, I promise you!
+This is a truly delectable dish, Citizens – it will be a huge hit for you and yours, I promise!